Tulsa Riverside Airport

+Airport in Tulsa, Oklahoma, U.S.

 Tulsa Riverside Airport is a city-owned, public-use airport located five nautical miles (6 mi, 9 km) south of the central business district of Tulsa, a city in Tulsa County, Oklahoma, United States.
 The facility was known as Richard Lloyd Jones Jr. Airport for several decades but was formally renamed in January 2022 to reduce confusion with another airport in Oklahoma.
-In the National Plan of Integrated Airport Systems for 2021-2025, Riverside is classed as a national-level nonprimary airport, and a reliever airport for Tulsa International.
+In the National Plan of Integrated Airport Systems for 20212025, Riverside is classed as a national-level nonprimary airport, and a reliever airport for Tulsa International.
 National nonprimary airports are those that serve primarily general aviation (GA) users in metropolitan areas near major business centers, and have high traffic including many jets and multi-engine aircraft.

 The airport is the busiest in Oklahoma in terms of takeoffs and landings: more than 223,300 in 2023.
 The airport averaged 534 operations per day for the 12-month period ending October 10, 2018, making it considerably busier than Tulsa International (which has an average 254 operations per day) or Oklahoma City’s Will Rogers World Airport (which has an average 302 operations per day).